MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsVoiceApplicationsPolicy.md

 ```
 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-Moh -AllowCallQueueMusicOnHoldChange $true
 ```
-The command shown in Example 1 creates a new per-user Temas Voice Applications policy with the Identity SDA-Allow-Moh.
+The command shown in Example 1 creates a new per-user Teams Voice Applications policy with the Identity SDA-Allow-Moh.
 This policy allows delegated administrator to changes music on hold information.

 ### EXAMPLE
 ```
 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-AA-After-Hour -AllowAutoAttendantAfterHoursGreetingChange $true
 ```
 The command shown in Example 1 creates a new per-user teams voice applications policy with the Identity SDA-Allow-AA-After-Hour.
-This policy allows delegated administrator to changes after hour greeting for auto-attendant.
+This policy allows delegated administrator to changes after hours greeting for auto-attendant.

 ## PARAMETERS